konclude/KoncludeDocker/README.md

 # Docker Lifecycle Snapshots for Konclude

 Based on https://github.com/MatrixManAtYrService/lifecycle-snapshots, these (sub-)directories contain scripts and dockerfiles that allow for building Konclude (within docker containers) and the docker image for excecuting the built version of Konclude.
+Note that the scripts in this folder assume that the `Konclude` source code is available via the relative file path `../Konclude`, i.e., the folders `Konclude` and `KoncludeDocker` should be siblings and should contain the corresponding project files.

-The build proceeds in four lifecycle snapshots:
+The build proceeds is structured in four lifecycle snapshots:

 - Run
 - Develop
 - Build